NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/Using_Images_From_GEE_Sentinel_2_Satellite.md

 ## First, we need to create an excel file listing the satellite images within our preferred date, location, and cloud cover ranges.

-## Login to your preferred Google Account and open Google Colaboratory.
-Be sure to name the document
+Login to your preferred Google Account and open Google Colaboratory.
+Be sure to name the document.

-## Set Up Google Colab for GEE Integration

 ## Install required python libraries